Today, March 7, is the Commemoration of Sts. Perpetua and Felicity.

 During their time in prison, Felicity, eight months pregnant, was anxious that she would not join her fellow catechumens when the time came to face martyrdom because she was pregnant.
 She and her confreres prayed that the Lord would deliver her, and He did.
 Felicity gave birth to a daughter, who was adopted and raised by a sister in the faith.
 The five soon to be martyrs were baptized while in prison.

 Secundulus died in prison, but the other four met their fate before the wild beasts.
 Revocatus was killed by a leopard and a bear.
 Saturninus was first attacked by a wild boar, then killed by a leopard.
-Perpetua and Felicity were set upon by “a most ferocious cow,” who injured but did not kill them.
+Perpetua and Felicity were set upon by “a most ferocious cow,” that injured but did not kill them.
 They were then cut down by the sword, Perpetua guiding the hand of her executioner to her neck.

 Sts.
 Perpetua and Felicity are the patron saints of mothers, expectant mothers, ranchers and butchers.
-They are often held up as an inspiration for racial unity, because Perpetua was white and Felicity was black, and they together for Christ.
+They are often held up as an inspiration for racial unity, because Perpetua was white and Felicity was black, and they died together for Christ.

 Father, your love gave Saints Perpetua and Felicity courage to suffer a cruel martyrdom.
 By their prayers, help us to grow in love of you.
 Christian Prayer: The Liturgy of the Hours.